sixfeetup/ansible-role-hetzner_installimage/README.md

     - PART / ext4 all
     hetzner_installimage_install_image: /root/.oldroot/nfs/images/Ubuntu-1604-xenial-64-minimal.tar.gz

+The role includes an autodetection of RAID values and setup.
+It will configure no RAID if one disk is found and RAID1 if 2 disks are found.
+The automatic RAID config can be overwritten with the following variables:

+    hetzner_installimage_install_drives:
+    - DRIVE1 /dev/sda
+    - DRIVE2 /dev/sdb
+    hetzner_installimage_install_raid:
+    - SWRAID 1
+    - SWRAIDLEVEL 0

+It is also possible to just set `hetzner_installimage_install_raid` and let the autodetection find the respective disks.

-The following mandatory variables need to be set in group_vars/host_vars to allow communication with the webservice and deployment of the public key
+The following mandatory variables need to be set in group_vars/host_vars or as extra vars to allow communication with the webservice and deployment of the public key:

     hetzner_installimage_webservice_username: username
     hetzner_installimage_webservice_password: password